Skip to main content

 Medical supervision ensures dosing is adjusted based on how your body responds.

-Why Retatrutide Dosage Must Be Personalized
+Why Retatrutide Dosage Should Be Personalized

 There is no single dose that works for everyone.